Story and photos by Manos Angelakis

 If you like caviar, I’m sure you will love bottarga.

-Bottarga is a culinary specialty that is produced in a few countries around the Mediterranean, including Italy (bottarga), Turkey, Greece (Avgotaraho αυγοτάραχο), Portugal (butarga), Egypt, Algeria, Tunisia (boutargue) and Brazil in South America.
+Bottarga is a culinary specialty that is produced in a few countries around the Mediterranean, including Italy (bottarga), Greece (Avgotaraho αυγοτάραχο), Portugal (butarga), Egypt, Algeria, Tunisia (boutargue) and Brazil in South America.
 In Asia, the Japanese are also fans and call it karasumi.

 Bottarga is salted, cured fish roe primarily from grey mullet.
 Most of the bottarga produced in the Mediterranean region is from grey mullet egg lobes salted, dried and, in many cases coated with bee’s wax.
 It's considered to be a very desirable delicacy in Italy, particularly in Sardinia (Bottarga di Muggine) where the majority of the Italian bottarga is produced – in fact, only a small percentage of the bottarga Italy produces is ever exported outside of the country.
 Another major producer of botarga is Brazil, in South America; Brazil produces botarga known as “Ouro do Brasil” (Brazilian Gold).